johnjmartin/SentimentAnalysis/README.md

 My reducer took the product_id, and a Text Iterator for the review bodies.
 Using the iterator, I processed each text body to remove any symbols that were not characters or whitespace, then I split the review by whitespace, and calculated the total number of positives and negatives in the review body.
 I outputted “Positive Sentiment”, “Neutral Sentiment”, or “Negative Sentiment” depending on the total number of sentiment related words in each review.
 If there was more than one review I treated them as one large review, carrying the total sentiment count forward through each review iteration.
 I considered treating each review as +1 for positive, -1 for negative, and outputting that value.
 But it made more sense to me to take to count the total number of positive and negative words in each review because in that case if someone feels overwhelmingly for or against the product it is shown in the total count of the review sentiment.

-Lastly, I definitely enjoyed this assignment the most.
+Lastly, my impression of MapReduce overall.
 While I found MapReduce challenging to learn at first, things definitely speed up once you understand the basic structure of development.
 After seeing my final results, it’s clear how powerful MapReduce is for consuming, mutating, and analyzing large datasets.
 There were 1,431,031 different reviews in the dataset, the fact that it took less than 3 minutes to analyze and aggregate every review is very impressive and really shows the power of Hadoop.